 Safari Pet Expo and Grooming Competition – Ohio Expo Center, Columbus.
 Join us August 16 – 18, on an adventure into the world of animals!
 We will have a variety of animals and dog competitions for everyone to partake in!
 A family fun adventure for all, Pony Rides, Petting Zoo, Dog Meet and Greet, main stage Entertainment and Mermaids!
 Our premier Grooming Competition is open to everyone to enter from amateur to pro, we have the classes for you.
 Navigate with us from land to sea, we have all the adventure waiting for you at Safari Pet Expo and Grooming Competition.
 Bring the whole family!!
 Hours: Friday & Saturday, 10 am – 7 pm; Sunday, 10 am – 5 pm.
 Cost: $10.
 For more information visit SafariPetExpo

 Free Concerts at the Gazebo – Mathias Miller Park, Millersport.
 The Village of Millersport is sponsoring a series of free concerts at the gazebo in the village’s new Mathias Miller Park on Lancaster Street.
-The series continues from 6 – 8 p.m. on Friday, May 31, with the Millersport Community Theater presenting a patriotic program.
+The series continues from 6 – 8 p.m. on Friday, July 19, with the Lee Gilkerson.
 Bring a lawn chair, picnic (grills are not available/permitted) or food from a local restaurant.
 Alcoholic beverages are not permitted.

 Summer Concerts on the Green – Bryn Du Mansion, Granville.
 The Granville Recreation District’s Concerts on the Green return for the 39th season.
 Each free concert features an on-site food truck.
 Concerts start at 6:30 p.m. with a 90 minute, no intermission set.
 Bring your lawn chairs, blankets, picnics or grab a bite from the food truck.
 For more information visit granvillerec.org.